Register.com: History

+In June 2010, Web.com acquired the company for $135 million.
+In June 2018, Web.com was acquired by Siris Capital Group.
+In February 2021, Siris and Clearlake Capital Group merged Web.com with Clearlake's Endurance International Group to form a new company, Newfold Digital.
+As a result of this merger, Register.com became one of the brands under the Newfold Digital portfolio.

+In June 2025, Register.com announced that it would merge with Network Solutions.
+As part of the integration, the Register.com brand is being consolidated into Network Solutions, with customer accounts scheduled to be migrated to the Network Solutions platform.

 Controversies And Consumer Issues

-On April 1, 2009, Register.com suffered a major DDoS attack, downing thousands of web sites.
+On April 1, 2009, Register.com suffered a major DDoS attack, downing thousands of websites.
 Customers were not able to access the website or receive email for 3 days.

-In January 2010, the Chinese search engine Baidu sued Register.com for gross negligence after an employee allegedly allowed a third party access to Baidu's account despite them failing to pass basic security verification, allowing for a Domain hijacking of the Baidu website by the Iranian Cyber Army.
+In January 2010, the Chinese search engine Baidu sued Register.com for gross negligence after an employee allegedly allowed third party access to Baidu's account despite them failing to pass basic security verification, allowing for a Domain hijacking of the Baidu website by the Iranian Cyber Army.